 The Market Reality

-The conversation intelligence market is growing from $3.85 billion to $32 billion by 2033.
+The AI sales development market is growing from $3.85 billion in 2024 to $32.23 billion by 2033 (Grand View Research, November 2025).
 That growth will not come from AI that annoys customers - it will come from AI that genuinely serves them better than human-only alternatives.

 Companies that figure out customer-first AI now will build trust and loyalty that competitors cannot replicate with technology alone.
 The AI is table stakes.
 The strategy is the differentiator.